No Even-Toed Ungulates,

-(2) All cats other than domesticated cats, including, but not limited to, lion, tiger, leopard, ocelot, jaguar, puma, panther, mountain lion, cheetah, wild cat, cougar, bobcat, lynx, serval, caracal, jaguarundi, margay and any hybrid offspring of a wild cat and domesticated cat.
+(2) All cats other than domesticated cats, including, but not limited to, lion, tiger, leopard, ocelot, jaguar, puma, panther, mountain lion, cheetah, wild cat, cougar, bobcat, lynx, serval, caracal, jaguarundi, margay and any hybrid or cross-breed offspring of a wild cat and domesticated or other cat.

 (3) All bears, including polar, grizzly, brown and black bear.

 (4) All fur bearing mammals of the family Mustelidae, including, but not limited to, weasel, marten, mink, badger, ermine, skunk, otter, pole cat, zorille, wolverine, stoat and ferret.

 (5) All Procyonidae: All raccoon, kinkajou, cacomistle, cat-bear, panda and coatimundi.

 (6) All carnivorous mammals of the family Viverridae, including, but not limited to, civet, mongoose, genet, binturong, fossa, linsang and suricate.

 (8) All non-human primates, including, but not limited to, monkey, ape, chimpanzee, gorilla and lemur.